 Next was an introduction by Dr. Artskin Dermatology Clinic, which is collaborating with NSYSU for the first time.
 As a high-quality aesthetic service with a focus on customization, they hope to use the information provided to develop a total marketing plan that will not only attract local customers but also develop remote customers.

-Analyzing consumer information and optimizing promotional resources and sales policies
+Leading brands in the automotive and banking industries Analyzing consumer information and optimizing promotional resources and sales policies

 As a leading domestic manufacturer of both automobiles and electric two-wheelers, CMC hopes to focus on promotional resources and sales volume, discover how much promotional investment is needed to achieve the best sales volume that meets the company’s expectations, and use this to optimize the existing forecasting system.